 For nearly five years, I watched this selfless, caring and self-sufficient man deteriorate before my eyes, tirelessly fighting his disease.
 In 2016, I realized that I needed to do something to help raise awareness and help fight against Alzheimer’s and other dementias.
 That’s when I found the Alzheimer’s Association and created my team ‘ALZ We Want Is A Cure’ for my first Walk to End Alzheimer’s.

 Losing a loved one to dementia is something that I wish on no one.
-That is why it’s so important to raise the awareness so one day, Alzheimer’s and other dementias can be a thing of the past.
+That is why it’s so important to raise awareness, so that one day, Alzheimer’s and other dementias can be a thing of the past.

 During my time fundraising on behalf of the Alzheimer’s Association, I have helped raise more than $20,000 as a Walk to End Alzheimer’s planning committee member.
 I have also traveled to my home state capital of Albany, NY and to Washington D.C. to share my dad’s story as an Alzheimer’s advocate.
 Despite the endless support around me, I always felt that no one really understood what I was going through until I met so many other young advocates impacted by Alzheimer’s and other dementias.